kubernetes/sig-release/release-team/shadows.md

 * Reviewing and resolving open issues in sig-release and test-infra that affect their roles, especially ones left over from last release.
 * Other tasks as defined in the [Role Handbook](https://github.com/kubernetes/sig-release/tree/master/release-team).

 For a couple roles, particularly Enhancements, this first period is actually the busiest period of the release, so there will be a lot for the Shadows to do.
+Consult the Role Handbook for the role to find out.
 For other roles, the shadows for a role should expect to be in communication with their Lead and each other a few times a week, via Slack, shared documents, and Github issues/project boards.

 More experienced shadows (those returning to the Release Team) may be starting work on some project to improve the efficiency or effectiveness of their roles.
 Early in the release cycle is really the best time to work on longstanding issues.
 See Experienced Shadow Projects below.